WARF: Post "Whistler"

-On September 1, 1994, the station adopted an urban contemporary format delivered by ABC Radio called "The Touch", and it switched to call letters WTOU on September 29.
+On September 1, 1994, the station adopted an urban contemporary format delivered by ABC Radio called "The Touch", and it switched callsigns to WTOU on September 29.

 In October 1999, the station switched to a sports talk format.
 It first carried programming from ESPN Radio and kept the WTOU calls but dropped "The Touch" nickname and instead went by "1350AM ESPN - Akron's Sports Network".
-WTOU and sister station WKDD (96.5 FM) were sold by OBC Broadcasting to Clear Channel Communications (now iHeartMedia) on August 15, 2000.
+WTOU and sister station WKDD were sold by OBC Broadcasting to Clear Channel Communications (now iHeartMedia) on August 15, 2000.
 On September 18, 2001, months after the sale to Clear Channel, WTOU then flipped to Fox Sports Radio, branded as "Fox Sports 1350".
 The networks' offerings at the time also included Tony Bruno and "Kiley & Booms", co-hosted by Cleveland Heights native Chuck Booms (who broadcast on his end from Clear Channel's Cleveland facilities in Independence, Ohio).
 WTOU also became the Akron-Canton affiliate for The Jim Rome Show, and became the home station for the Akron Aeros for the 2002 season.

 WARF logo from 2005 to 2007, used during its time as a progressive talk station.

 The former "Radio Free" slogan is the origin of the station's call letters.

 The sports talk format was dropped on June 2, 2005, and the station switched to a liberal talk radio format (albeit with no Air America programming at first), changing its call letters to WARF.
 Branded as "Radio Free Ohio", WARF carried Al Franken and Randi Rhodes from Air America Radio, and Ed Schultz and Stephanie Miller from Jones Radio.
 WARF also held the distinction of being the only station in the country to carry Bill Press's radio show when it debuted on June 27, 2005, until KRXA picked up the show on August 22.
 On February 13, 2006, veteran radio personality Joe Finan (long heard on rival talk station WNIR) began a locally produced talk show 11:00 a.m. to 1:00 p.m. weekdays.
 Finan was released from WARF that October 27, and died that December 20.

 WARF changed back to a sports format on March 30, 2007; branded "Sports Radio 1350", becoming an affiliate for Sporting News Radio.
 Its logo used a blue-and-gold color scheme, a nod to the University of Akron.
 In June 2009, WARF reverted back to Fox Sports Radio programming.